 7. Project Evaluation: Proposals should include a plan and methodology to evaluate the program's degree of success in meeting program objectives, both as the activities unfold and at the end of the program.
 A draft survey questionnaire or other technique plus description of a methodology to use to link outcomes to original project objectives is recommended.
 Successful applicants will be expected to submit intermediate reports after each project component is concluded, or quarterly, whichever is less frequent.

 8. Cost-effectiveness: The overhead and administrative components of the proposal, including salaries and honoraria, should be kept as low as possible.
 All other items should be necessary and appropriate.
 Proposals should maximize cost-sharing through institutional direct funding contributions and private sector support.
 Budget estimates should be as accurate as possible over the full period of the cooperative agreement.

 VI.
 Award Administration Information

-VI.1a.
-Award Notices: Final awards cannot be made until funds have been appropriated by Congress, allocated and committed through internal Bureau procedures.
-Successful applicants will receive an Assistance Award Document (AAD) from the Bureau's Grants Office.
-The AAD and the original grant or cooperative agreement proposal with subsequent modifications (if applicable) shall be the only binding authorizing document between the recipient and the U.S. Government.
-The AAD will be signed by an authorized Grants Officer, and mailed to the recipient's responsible officer identified in the application.
+Final awards cannot be made until funds have been appropriated by Congress, allocated and committed through internal Bureau procedures.
+Successful applicants will receive a Federal Assistance Award (FAA) from the Bureau's Grants Office.
+The FAA and the original proposal with subsequent modifications (if applicable) shall be the only binding authorizing document between the recipient and the U.S. Government.
+The FAA will be signed by an authorized Grants Officer, and mailed to the recipient's responsible officer identified in the application.

 Unsuccessful applicants will receive notification of the results of the application review from the ECA program office coordinating this competition.